epfl-ada/ada-2024-project-c1n3mada/README.md

 The data resulting from the pre-processing described above is saved as `movies_processed.csv` and used for the analysis.

+### Implementation of the research questions

+This part provides an overview of the different methods that are used or will be used to implement the analysis based on the different research questions.
+Some methods may be added in the future.
+Descriptions of the methods can also be found in the Jupyter notebook `results.ipynb`.

+**Movie 1:** General descriptive statistics are used to summarise the data.
+Histograms visualize the distribution of IMDb ratings.
+Bar plots display the number of movies per genre and scatter plots explore the relationship between IMDb ratings and box office revenue.
+In order to determine the correlation between the rating and the box office revenue, Pearson and Spearman correlation coefficients are used and the correlation is visualised in a heatmap.
+Additionally, the linear regression outputs are analysed and the regression line is plotted.
+A joint plot combines several methods to visualise the relationship between the ratings and the box office revenue.

+**Movie 2:** For the initial exploration the unique country and language names were extracted and some exploratory prints were performed.
+Only the first country and language are taken since they are considered as the main ones.
+Including all the countries and languages would likely give them too much importance compared to the main ones.
+The most common countries and languages are plotted in a bar chart.
+To investigate the influence of the language, the languages with the highest average box office revenue are plotted in a bar chart.
+Regression analysis as well as ANOVA are performed.
+The same methods are used to analyse the influence of the country.
+A correlation analysis, along with regression and ANOVA, is used to determine the relationship between language and country.
+To estimate the influence of multilingual movies ANOVA is performed.

+**Movie 3:** Some descriptive statistics, along with bar plots, are used to determine the average and median revenue per genre.
+To analyse the distribution of revenues within each genre, statistics such as the interquartile range, variance, and skewness are used.
+The visualisations are done with box plots and violin plots.
+A line plot is used to display the change in revenue per genre over time.
+Pearson and Spearman correlation coefficients are also used.

+**Movie 4:** Bar plots are used to display the directors with the highest box office revenues, as well as those with the most movies and the best average revenue per movie.
+Some statistical methods will also be used.

+**Movie 5:** A bar plot is used to explore the revenues per season, whereas a scatter plot displays the movie runtimes versus the revenues per season.
+A heatmap, along with a facet grid, is used to analyse the revenue based on genre and season.
+A regression is performed to fit the runtime with the revenue per season.
+A pivot table shows genre popularity over time.
+ANOVA is performed to analyse the influence of the season.
+Box plots display the distribution of revenues per season and per genre.

 ## Proposed timeline